earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/class-lessons/2017-02-22-spectral06-landsat-tifs-in-R.md

     </figcaption>
 </figure>

-Landsat data is a multispectral dataset, collected from space.
+Landsat data is a multispectral dataset collected from space.
 The multispectral bands and associated spatial resolution of the first 9 bands in the Landsat 8 sensor are listed below.